gopheracademy/gopheracademy-web/content/advent-2018/fmt.md

 The `fmt` package has many capabilities other than the trivial use.
 Once you'll familiarize yourself with these capabilities, I'm sure you find many interesting uses for them.

+You can view the code for this post [here](https://github.com/gopheracademy/gopheracademy-web/blob/master/content/advent-2018/fmt.go).